edelvarden/material-fox-updated/README.md

   </tr>
   <tr>
     <td><code>userChrome.compact-url-bar</code></td>
-    <td>Make the URL bar more compact by reducing the height.</td>
+    <td>Make the URL bar more compact by reducing its height.</td>
   </tr>
   <tr>
     <td><code>userChrome.default-theme-colors</code></td>
-    <td>Use default Firefox colors.
+    <td>Use the default Firefox colors.
 This can be useful if you want use with <a href="https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour/" _blank>Adaptive Tab Bar Color</a> or native Firefox themes</td>
   </tr>
   <tr>
     <td><code>userChrome.force-enable-animations</code></td>